-Moving to a new home can be a stressful time for a puppy.
+Moving to a new home can be a stressful time for a puppy or kitten.
 This stress combined with their immature immune system can make them prone to illness and disease.
 Visit one of our hospitals with your new puppy for a FREE health checkup to ensure they have the best chance of settling into their new home smoothly.
-Our vets will conduct a full physical examination and discuss important health care measures to keep your new puppy healthy and happy.
+Our vets will conduct a health check and discuss important health care measures to keep your new puppy or kitten healthy and happy.

-Puppies need a balanced, premium quality puppy food.
-Puppies grow and develop rapidly and have very different nutritionalrequirements to adult dogs.
-For example, puppies require additional calcium andenergy to facilitate proper growth of bones and muscles, this ratio of calciumand energy can be different for small breeds to large breeds.
-It’s essentialthat you discuss the best nutritional plan for your puppy with a trainedveterinary professional.
-At Sydney Animal Hospitals, we are committed toproviding your puppy with the best nutrition available, following a free healthcheck your puppy will receive a FREE bag of Hill’s Science Diet Puppy Food totrial.
+Puppies and kittens need a balanced, premium quality puppy/kitten food.
+Puppies and kittens grow and develop rapidly and have very different nutritional requirements to adult dogs and cats.
+For example, puppies and kittens require additional calcium and energy to facilitate proper growth of bones and muscles, in dogs this ratio of calcium and energy can be different for small breeds to large breeds.
+It’s essential that you discuss the best nutritional plan for your new pet with a trained veterinary professional.
+At Sydney Animal Hospitals, we are committed to providing your new puppy or kitten with the best nutrition available, following a free health check your puppy will receive a FREE bag of Hill’s Science Diet puppy/kitten Food to trial.

-Parasite control is also very important for puppies as they are more likely to be carrying gastrointestinal worms at this stage in their life.
+Parasite control is also very important for puppies and kittens as they are more likely to be carrying gastrointestinal worms at this stage in their life.
 An all wormer tablet should be given every 2 weeks until 12 weeks of age, every month until 6 months of age and then every 3 months for life.

 For more information about vaccinations visit this link: Dog Vaccinations.

-Call your local Sydney Animal Hospital now;
+Call your local Sydney Animal Hospital now.

 Inner West (02)9516 1466